Nuntis-Spayz/sev-dot-cmds/README.md

 # sev-dot-cmds

-dot Commands for te ZX Spectrum Next
+dot Commands for the ZX Spectrum Next

+.cal - print the curremt months calemdar